 Level 4: up to 20 thousand transactions annually

-It’s noteworthy that only an independent auditor — Qualified Security Assessors (QSA) carry out the PCI level 1 compliance validation.
-The certification procedure for this PCI compliance level includes an extensive audit of the company's information infrastructure, the development of recommendations and regulatory documents necessary to comply with the standard, as well as consulting support during implementation.
+It’s noteworthy that only an independent auditor — Qualified Security Assessors (QSA) carry out the PCI DSS level 1 compliance validation.
+The certification procedure for this PCI DSS compliance level includes an extensive audit of the company's information infrastructure, the development of recommendations and regulatory documents necessary to comply with the standard, as well as consulting support during implementation.
 To confirm their compliance with other PCI levels, a business will need to fill out the SAQ self-assessment sheet or perform an internal ISA audit.